awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 + Verify that your temporary credentials are not expired\.
 + Verify that you have the proper rights set up\.
 + On macOS, verify that you do not have credentials cached in Keychain\.

+### Error: "Failed to submit frame to Kinesis Video client"<a name="troubleshooting-producer-failed-frame-client"></a>

+If this error occurs, the time stamps are not properly set in the source stream\.
+Try the following:
++ Use the latest SDK sample, which might have an update that fixes your issue\.
++ Set the high\-quality stream to a higher bit rate, and fix any jitter in the source stream if the camera supports doing so\.

 ### GStreamer application stops with "streaming stopped, reason not\-negotiated" message on OS X<a name="troubleshooting-producer-failed-stream-osx"></a>